Quick Summary

 How to Migrate from Vue 2 to Vue 3?

-Now, we are done building a basic demo application with VueJS 2.
-Before, moving on to the files here is the basic process that’s need to be followed to migrate from Vue2 to Vue3:
+Now that we are done building a basic demo application with VueJS 2.
+Before moving on to the files, here is the basic process that you need to follow for Vue2 to Vue3 migration.
+Considering following below steps appropriately to upgrade Vue2 to Vue 3:

 • First, we make sure that our @vue/cli-service is in the newest version.